Quantum circuit fidelity estimation using machine learning: Experiments and results

 We employed a variety of uncorrelated stochastic gate fidelity models: \begin{enumerate} \item In the first approach, single qubit gates are assigned success probabilities of 0.99, and 2-qubit gates are assigned success probabilities of 0.95.
 This means we assign a 99\% (95\%) chance of each one (two) qubit gate operating as intended.
 Otherwise we label the result as an error state. \item In the next approach, each gate has a unique success probability between 1 and 0.94: $I = 1$, $, Y = 0.98$, $Z = 0.97$, $H = 0.96$, $CX = 0.95$, $CZ = 0.94$.
 Interpretation of these values is as in the previous case. \item In the next approach, we set the success probability of the outer qubits in the lattice to be higher than that of inner qubits (to simulate a bulk crosstalk-like effect).
 Specifically, all the single qubit gates have a success probability of 0.99 and all the two qubit gates have a success probability of 0.95 if they are associated with edge qubits.
 All the single qubit gates have a success probability of 0.97 and all the two qubit gates have a success probability of 0.93 if they are associated with qubits situated off the edge of the lattice. \item In the final ad-hoc approach, each gate is assigned a unique success probability between 1 and 0.94: $I = 1$, $, Y = 0.98$, $Z = 0.97$, $H = 0.96$, $CX = 0.95$, $CZ = 0.94$, and to simulate crosstalk, we assign an additional failure ``penalty'' (0.94) to all qubits adjacent to a gate.
 This means for a single qubit gate, we check all 4 of its neighboring qubits and multiply the success probability by 0.94 everytime there is a gate associated with the neighboring qubit.
 More specifically, given a gate on the lattice such that three of its neighboring qubits have a gate, then the success probability is multiplied by $(0.94)^3$.
 Similarly, for two qubit gates we check all six of its nearest neighbors and multiply by 0.94 each time a gate is encountered. \end{enumerate}

-The locally connected neural network model was able to learn all four of these ad-hoc failure models and accurately predict success probability for $3 \times 3$ single moment circuits, as shown in Figure \ref{fig:custom_nm}.
+A locally-connected NN model was able to learn all four of these ad-hoc failure models and accurately predict success probability for $3 \times 3$ single moment circuits, as shown in Figure \ref{fig:custom_nm}.
 Given this success, for simplicity we chose to use a uniform noise model (no variations for different qubits in the chip, or different gates) when performing full circuit simulations for multi-moment circuits.